-- 3. Include the following items: - A Shirt (with fabric in the front, back, and on the sides under the arms), AND - Pants/jeans or the equivalent (for example, a skirt, sweatpants, leggings, a dress or shorts), AND - Shoes (that are not a safety hazard); - 5.
+- 3. Ensure that shorts and skirts are of an appropriate length; - 4.
+Ensure that underwear is completely covered with outer clothing; - 5.
 Include footwear at all times.
-Footwear that is a safety hazard will not be allowed; - 4.
-Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color religion, creed, national origin, gender, sexual orientation or disability; - 5.
-Not promote or encourage other illegal or violent activities; - 6.
-Outerwear (such as coats) is not to be worn during school hours and should be kept in student lockers during the school day;

-7. Bizarre items of attire ("costumes") will be prohibited based on their disruptive effect on the learning environment.
+Footwear that is a safety hazard will not be allowed; - 6.
+Not include items that are vulgar, obscene, and libelous or denigrate others on account of race, color religion, creed, national origin, gender, sexual orientation or disability; - 7.
+Not promote or encourage other illegal or violent activities - 8.
+Outerwear (such as coats) is not to be worn during school hours and should be kept in student lockers during the school day; - 9.
+Bizarre items of attire ("costumes") will be prohibited based on their disruptive effect on the learning environment.